 Specify the CICS dump exit parameters on the VERBEXIT subcommand of IPCS, using the verb name for the CICS release that produced the dump data.
-See "Specifying DFHIPCSP CICS exit control data needed" on page 116 for the CICS-supplied verb names.
+See "Specifying DFHIPCSP CICS exit control data needed" on page 108 for the CICS-supplied verb names.

-The syntax of the CICS exit parameters is shown in Figure 27 and described in "The CICS dump exit parameters."
+The syntax of the CICS exit parameters is shown in Figure 27 on page 111 and described in "The CICS dump exit parameters" on page 111.

-For some examples of using IPCS to process CICS SDUMPs, see "Examples of the use of level numbers" on page 120.
+For some examples of using IPCS to process CICS SDUMPs, see "Examples of the use of level numbers" on page 112.